 Security Deposits: Dos, Don’ts... and Maybes

 Security deposits?
 Can’t live without them.
 They offer some protection—or compensation—if your renter damages your apartment beyond normal wear and tear.
 Such deposits also protect if a renter fails to pay a month or two of rent owed.
 But as with so many things in the world of property management, it’s important to get the details right.
 It is, or can be, the most contentious issue between landlords and renters.
 Why all the fuss?
-California has very specific laws about how and when security deposit can be used by the landlord—and what must be returned to the renter.
+Each state, and sometimes city, have very specific laws about how and when security deposit can be used by the landlord—and what must be returned to the renter.

 - For rent that owed, but not paid